GRDI-GenARCC/genotyping_hpc/genotyping_and_likelihoods.md

 Which will open up all the allele frequency estimates from each chromosome, sort them and remove duplicate headers, and then drop the header that gets sorted to the bottom of the file.
 Then we index these sites using ANGSD:

 ```
-conda activate align
+mamba activate align
 angsd sites index All_sites.tsv
-conda deactivate
+mamba deactivate
 ```
-We can add this information to the parameter file for our lcWGS samples:
+We can add this information to the parameter file for other lcWGS samples:

 ```
 sites=All_sites.tsv